 Phishing is an attack made by a cybercriminal, where the attacker poses as an institution or known person.
 The goal of this trickery is to easily convince an individual to share sensitive information.
 This information may include bank account numbers, credentials, credit card numbers, or any other personally identifiable information (PII).
 Additionally, these attacks may be performed in any of the following ways:

-- Phishing Websites: When surfing the web, users might come across a page that looks legitimate (it may even utilize HTTPS), but it may be scraping your user data.
-According to Google’s Transparency Report, they detected an average of 46,000 new phishing websites every week in 2020.
+When surfing the web, users might come across a page that looks legitimate (it may even utilize HTTPS), but it may be scraping your user data.
+According to Google’s Transparency Report, they detected an average of 46,000 new phishing websites a week.

 Phishing attacks have still been so successful due to the fact that they constantly slip through email and web security technologies.
 Exchange, Office 365, and G-Suite are commonly used in the workplace for business communications.
 While these platforms filter out well-known malicious emails, zero-day and targeted email threats consistently slip through the cracks.
 Unfortunately, when these emails do not look overtly scammy, users can fall for these traps, which can have massive repercussions for organizations.
 Take a look at some of the most shocking phishing damage statistics from the past few years:

-- In 2020, Proofpoint found that 75% of all organizations experienced some sort of phishing attack in 2020.
-Additionally, 35% of organizations experienced spear phishing attacks, and 65% faced Business Email Compromise attacks.
+- In a recent threat report, Proofpoint found that 75% of all organizations experienced some sort of phishing attack.
+Additionally, 35% of organizations experienced spear phishing attacks, and 65% faced Business Email Compromise (BEC) attacks.

-- IBM also found that nearly 20% of companies suffered a malicious data breach in 2020, which was infiltrated due to lost or stolen credentials.
+- IBM also found that nearly 20% of companies suffered a malicious data breach, which was infiltrated due to lost or stolen credentials.

 With a few tips and tricks, you can keep your organization safe from phishing attacks.
 Let’s take a look at some of these tips and why they are so helpful: